BraydenKlemens/CShell/readme.md

 Brayden Klemens 2019

 ## About
-This program was written for an Operating Systems course during my undergrad.
 The purpose of this project is to implement a simple linux shell both built in commands and external custom commands.

 ### Built in commands
 - The built in commands include all possible commands that are available in linux